nfeldl/nfeldl.github.io/collections/_arctic-amplification/2021-04-29-icy-moist-seasonal.md

 ---
-title: Polar amplification in idealized climates: the role of ice, moisture, and seasons
+title: "Polar amplification in idealized climates: the role of ice, moisture, and seasons"
 people:
 - Nicole Feldl
 - Timothy Merlis